philipjc/ampersand-react-starter/README.md

 ###A starter kit to build a static web app using Ampersand and React as the view.
+###This starter is based from Henrik Joretegs Ampersand course and also uses his hjs-webpack module.

 ####Here are the links for the awesome modules used.
 Thank you to all the wonderfull creators.